lshachar/GreenSync/readme.md

 * In the temporary file you will find at the same line: `<DeletionPolicy>Permanent</DeletionPolicy>`
 * If you'd like files to be permanently deleted, instead of sent to the recycle bin, edit the file `greensync_template.xml` and add change the deletionPolicy to Permanent.

-* You can find out what each setting in `greensync_template.xml` does by the same process.
+* You can find out what each XML setting in `greensync_template.xml` does by the same process. and fine tune it to your needs.

 ---